ABdeeglr/new_mechanics/README.md

 # README

-This document is created for phtsical model that I want to use frequently.
+This document is created for physical model that I want to use frequently.

 ## Function List